Getting in shape for hiking can be a challenge, here are three easy steps.

 What is Hiking Fitness?

-Hiking in Nature has been proofed to be essential to our physical and mental health.
+Hiking in Nature has been proven to be essential to our physical and mental health.

 Hiking fitness can help to prevent injuries and you can do longer hikes without fatiguing.

 How Fit are You?

 First, you need to do a fitness assessment, you need to know how fit you are so that you can start with the correct training plan.
 We all want to get fit quickly but most of the time it does take some work.